 EWI is generally installed to improve energy performance in solid wall homes, which are more common in traditionally-built, pre-1920 houses.
 This kind of property may have heritage value, so the local planners might not be keen for you to change their appearance.

-The best thing to do is check that an external wall insulation installation is allowed .
+The best thing to do to avoid this kind of external wall insulation problems is simply to check that it is even allowed .
 Going ahead without such confirmation could result in costly fines or even a removal order.
 Pre-application advice is one option; or you can apply for a lawful development certificate.
 If it turns out that you can’t install EWI, then internal insulation could be your best bet.

 4. Difficulty insulating around windows and doors

-The frames and reveals at window and doors can pose a challenge for external wall insulation.
+The frames and reveals at window and doors can create external wall insulation problems.
 Leave them uninsulated, and you’ll be creating cold bridges.
 As the name suggests, these provide a pathway for useful warmth inside the home to escape across the insulated envelope.
 This can drastically reduce your newly insulated home’s energy efficiency.

 Gaps in insulation will also lead to drastic temperature differentials, which can cause condensation to form where warm internal air hits the cold section of wall – ultimately leading to damp and mould issues.